 Fall Fruit: Apples, cherries, grapes, pomegranates, pineapples

-- Prep only hearty fruits like melons or berries the night before your event.
-Store fruits separately in airtight containers to keep them fresh.
+Prep when possible: Prep only hearty fruits like melons or berries the night before your event.
+For an easy fruit tray, store fruits separately in airtight containers to keep them fresh.

 I’m all about adding charm to any of our platters.
 Here are three easy ideas you can do at home:

-- Add edible flowers or fresh herbs around the finished board.
+- Edible Flowers: Add edible flowers or fresh herbs around the finished board.

-- Remember you want your platter to be attractive and irresistible, including all the rainbow colors will help you achieve this.
+- Color: Remember, you want your platter to be attractive and irresistible; including all the rainbow colors will help you achieve this.

-- Style your fruit platters by color scheme.
-Choose all red fruits for a stylish platter or all green fruits for a tasty tray.
+- Theme: Style fruit platters by color scheme or theme.
+Choose all red fruits for a stylish platter or all tropical fruits for a unique platter.

-- You can also use a melon baller to scoop the flesh of watermelon or pineapples.
-Get a sharpened knife to cut kiwis or oranges in a v shape easily.
+- Different Shapes: You can use a melon baller to scoop the flesh of watermelon or pineapples or cookie cutters for fun shapes.
+Get a sharpened knife to cut kiwis or oranges in a V shape easily.

 - Choose fruits that will stay fresh: Opt for fruits that won’t bruise easily or turn brown quickly, such as apples, pears, grapes, and citrus fruits.